-A copy of this 2020 Annual Report to Shareholders can be obtained from our website: imagesensing.com
+A copy of this 2021 Annual Report to Shareholders can be obtained from our web site: autoscope.com.

-2021 Annual Shareholders' Meeting
+2022 Annual Shareholders' Meeting

-The annual meeting of the shareholders will be held on May 4, 2021, at 10:00 am CDT.
-This year's annual meeting will be a completely virtual meeting of shareholders, which will be conducted via the Internet.
-You will be able to attend the meeting of shareholders online and listen and submit your questions during the meeting.
+The annual meeting of the shareholders will be held on May 10, 2022 at 10:00 AM CDT.
+This year's annual meeting will be completely virtual of shareholders, which will be conducted via the Internet.
+You will be able to attend the meeting of shareholders online, listen, and submit guestions during the meeting.
 Follow the steps below to join: